storj/design-docs/20260318-unified-billing.md

 ##### Implementation

-Our pricing is per usage we have to use Stripe metered usage with a subscription, however, we cannot auto invoice all our customers due to rules which cannot be expressed in Stripe subscriptions, for
-example:
+We are going to implement our portal using the BigQuery and generate the invoice in Stripe similarly to what we currently do on each satellite and using as a base the current frontend components, offering to our client a portal where they will see the aggregated usage across satellites and the usage per each satellite from one single interface.

+Stripe subscriptions are too rigid for our pricing rules.
+The rules that aren't supported by Stripe
+are:
 * Included egress
 * Minim usage fee

-Stripe subscriptions allow to set a free trial period with certain price, when it's set to 0, the subscription will be active, despite the customers won't pay anything on the invoices during that period.

-Using Stripe's portal would imply to push the usage through Stripe's metered events, however, we are already sending all the usage to BigQuery, which allows us to offer to our customers an aggregated view of all their usage across satellites.
-Because Stripe's subscriptions cannot fit to all our different pricing models, we would be forced to implement certain logic to show the estimated invoice for the current period.

-We are going to implement our portal using the BigQuery and generate the invoice in Stripe similarly to what we currently do on each satellite and using as a base the current frontend components, offering to our client a portal where they will see the aggregated usage across satellites and the usage per each satellite from one single interface.
+These rules provoke that we cannot delegate the whole logic to Stripe and require that we have to implement part of the logic.

+Additionally we'd have to send the usage through Stripe's metered events, which would duplicate what we are already doing with Eventkit to stored it in BigQuery.

+We disregard Stripe's subscriptions because we still have to implement custom logic and we'll incur in sending the same data to Stripe beside BigQuery (which will increase the network traffic) without providing any benefit.

+In summary Stripe's subscription have disadvantages without giving us any advantage.

 ##### Stripe's customers migration